 Most of all, you must sleep!
 Eight hours or, even better, go for ten hours.
 Thus, this is because muscles do not grow in the gym; they grow when you sleep.
 When you sleep, you are secreting growth hormones for many bodily functions, and one of those functions is to build muscles.
 That is why they called it beauty sleep!

 Are you using the correct weightlifting techniques?

 If your technique or form is incorrect, your training is ineffective, but you also invite injury.
 Don’t laugh.
 But when you exercise, you must think and focus.
 Instead of mindlessly repeating the motions, note how you perform each exercise and rep.

-Do so with deliberation, and pause and squeeze the muscles you are exercising at the beginning and end of every lift.
+Do so with deliberation.
+Pause and squeeze the muscles you exercise at the beginning and end of every lift.
 Mind and muscle must connect!
 Never use swing momentum to lift the weights and let gravity pull the weight down.
 Instead, you must lift slowly and lower slowly, feeling the tension in your muscles and resisting the load.

 For muscles to grow, you have to stress them to the maximum and then further.
 Do enough repetitions until you feel you cannot go further using good form.
 You must increase the weight or the number of repetitions at the next session.

 This is called progressive overload, and progressive overload is what forces your muscles to grow.
 As a general guide, if you can lift more than 12 reps, the weight is probably too light, and it is too heavy if your muscles fail you in less than five reps.
 You may wish to consult your physical fitness trainer on the correct form and technique for each exercise.

 Most machines do not involve as many synergistic muscles (supporting muscles) as free weights.
 And, therefore, do not build as much muscle mass.